-The District shall afford all interested persons reasonable opportunity to submit written data, views, or arguments, orally or in writing prior to the adoption, amendment, or repeal of any District rule or regulation.
-The District shall provide at least thirty (30) days' notice of any intended adoption, amendment, or repeal.
-The thirty-day period begins on the first day of the publication of notice.
+Pursuant to A.C.A.
+25-15-204, The District shall afford all interested persons reasonable opportunity to submit written data, views, or arguments, orally or in writing prior to the adoption, amendment, or repeal of any District rule or regulation unless an emergency is determined to exist as discussed in Section 2.06 of these rules.